Try the latest audiobook

 Sweet, thoughtful, and emotionally smart.
 Amaka really cares about how others feel.

-Healthy Little Minds is designed to help children talk about emotions with trusted adults through stories and practical activities.
-It supports learning and connection, but it is not a substitute for professional mental health care when a child needs additional help.
+Healthy Little Minds helps children talk about emotions with trusted adults through stories and practical activities.
+It offers education and everyday support; it is not a substitute for professional mental health, medical, safeguarding, or crisis care.

 Questions